KORandi/p2p-server-sync/README.md

+A little bit outdated.
+I am going to update as soon as possible (togheter with example).
+However I keep tests up to date, so you can find some inspiration there

-# P2P Data Synchronization Server
+#P2P Data Synchronization Server

 A lightweight, distributed peer-to-peer data synchronization server built with Node.js.
 This system allows multiple nodes to maintain synchronized data across a partially connected network, with automatic data propagation, subscriptions, and querying capabilities.